tiendat25052004/ServerWhisperer/README.md

 ## Overview

 ServerWhisperer is an AI-assisted tool that enables users to interact with remote servers through natural language.
-It uses OpenAI's GPT models to understand user queries and perform server management tasks.

 ## Features